charlielito/resume/README.md

 ### e-Learning
 * [Object Oriented Programming in Java](https://www.coursera.org/learn/object-oriented-java) by University of California on Coursera
-* [Quantum Mechanics for Scientists and Engineers](https://lagunita.stanford.edu/courses/course-v1:Engineering+QMSE01+Fall2016/about) by David Miller on Standford Online
+* [Quantum Mechanics for Scientists and Engineers](https://lagunita.stanford.edu/courses/course-v1:Engineering+QMSE01+Fall2016/about) by David Miller on Stanford Online
 * [Machine Learning](https://www.coursera.org/learn/machine-learning) by Andrew Ng on Coursera
 * [Audio Signal Processing for Music Applications](https://www.coursera.org/learn/audio-signal-processing) by Xavier Serra (Universitat Pompeu Fabra of Barcelona) on Coursera